 DON'T MISS OUT:

 The town itself is where medieval-meets-Mediterranean splendour.
 The collision of old Roman and Greek civilisations left a deep impact everywhere.
-Explore the cultural and architectural renaissance monuments and feel the laid-back pulse of this little gem.
-Be sure to walk the maze of stony streets and try some locally-grown products including one of the best wines in the island...
+Explore impressive cultural and architectural renaissance monuments and feel the laid-back pulse of this little gem.
+Be sure to walk the maze of stony streets and try some locally-grown products including one of the best wines in the island "Plavac".

-There is only 3-hour sail from Stari Grad to Hvar town, but you should get there early for a free berth.
+Only 3-hour sail north from Stari Grad you soon reach the famous Hvar town.
 I recommend to find safe anchorage on lovely Pakleni Islands.
 It is much easier and cheaper to take a 5-minute water taxi, then search for free moorings among the enormous super yachts in the town port.

 You will soon get a chance to take a stroll along one of the most popular and enchanting towns in the world.
 This jet-set town is known for its buzzing nightlife and vivid streets where various world-known celebrities often come across.
-A spectacular view from the Splanjola fortress guarding the city is rewarding after a short ascend over the town.
+A spectacular view from the city fortres is rewarding after a short ascend.
 If you are looking for dance clubs and bars, this is the place that will keep you partying until dawn.
 This is the place to see and to be seen.

 DON'T MISS OUT:

-Well, this is the one you don't want to miss out, when you take a sailing trip in Croatia.
+You don't want to miss out this little gem during your Croatia sailing trip.
 Until recently the whole archipelago was forbidden area due to its military purpose.
 With only 2 towns (Vis and smaller Komiza) and no industry miles around, this is the place to go snorkelling and explore the underwater habitat.